liuspencersjtu/cs6501_cloud_computing/README.md

 4th Newest.py is used to return the latest tweets containing the key word.

-5th findLocation.py will be used to return map with distribution.
-TAT
+5th FindLocation.py is used to return twitter users' country info.